-After Rome, Venice is the most visited city in Italy.
-Its rich history, culture, museums, winding streets, mouth-watering cuisine, art-filled palaces, stunning architecture, picturesque canals, etc. attract close to 30 million tourists annually.
+There are many incredible things to do in Venice.
+After Rome, this is the most visited city in Italy.
+Its rich history, culture, museums, winding streets, mouth-watering cuisine, art-filled palaces, stunning architecture, picturesque canals, shopping opportunities (such as the famous Murano glass) attract close to 30 million tourists annually.

-17 Amazing Things To Do In Venice
+13 Best Things To Do In Venice

-Explore Saint Mark’s Square
+Explore St. Mark’s Square